 - With the help of a spatula, carefully fold the egg whites into the flour mixture.

-- Lightly grease a spring cake tin and pour the mixture inside the tin.
+- Lightly grease a spring cake tin or 9 inch round cake pan and pour the mixture inside the tin.

 - Place in the oven to bake for about 50 minutes, until a toothpick inserted in the middle comes out clean.

 - Let cool for 15 minutes before opening the spring tin so the cake doesn’t stick to it.